oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

+1. The user <u>searches for the client by their name (UC01)</u>.
-1. The user types the archive command.
+2. The user types the archive command.
-2. FinHub validates the client ID.
+3. FinHub validates the client ID.
-3. FinHub prompts for confirmation.
+4. FinHub prompts for confirmation.
-4. The user confirms.
+5. The user confirms.
-5. FinHub changes the client's status from active to archived in the database.
+6. FinHub changes the client's status from active to archived in the database.
-6. FinHub displays a success message.
+7. FinHub displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
-The client ID does not exist.
+The user selects an invalid client.
     * 2a1.
 FinHub displays a message that client is not found.

       Use case ends.